huggingface/hub-docs/docs/hub/spaces-oauth.md

-# Adding a Sign-In with HF button to your space
+# Adding a Sign-In with HF button to your Space

-It's possible to create an OAuth / OpenID connect app associated to your space.
-This will allow users to sign-in to your space using their HF account.
+You can enable a built-in sign-in flow to your Space so users can log in with their HF account.
+To do this, you can create an OAuth/OpenID connect app associated to your Space.

 ## Create an OAuth app